HamzaWahed/trees/README.md

 ```
 python generate_input.py
 ```
-Set the working directory to be the src directory and program arguments to be one of the following:
+Set the working directory of the IDE to be the src directory and program arguments to be one of the following:
 - -a for both uniform and move-to-front distribution
 - -u for uniform distribution
 - -m for move-to-front distribution